 The class will strengthen existing Spanish speaking and comprehension abilities and teach Spanish legal vocabulary to students involved in public interest legal practice.
 The class will introduce students to general legal Spanish vocabulary (e.g. immigration, human rights, legal aid, etc.).
 Students will work to develop stronger attorney-client relations by improving communication with Spanish-speaking clients.

 - This class is not for credit, but regular attendance is required.
-The class will meet once a week for two hours (time TBD).
+The class will meet once a week for two hours (7-9PM, day of the week TBD).

 - Class participation is vital and outside homework is minimal.
 Language practice and listening to Spanish between classes is encouraged.